NeuroTechX/ntx_slack_archive/general.md

 >
 this does not solve any of the problem this technology has (1- we don't know what we measure 2- the signal to noise ratio is worse than any other non-invasive tech, including EEG)

+4/20/2017 1:01 PM

+ **yannick** :

+ >When you say the signal to noise ratio is worse, do you think its a mathematical problem (optimization / stochastic problem) or hardware related or physics related (i.e. there is just no perfect wavelength for what were targeting)?